🇦🇹

 Mountain huts and ski resort food

-Alpine Berghütten and ski resort restaurants run on menus built around Schnitzel, Kaiserschmarrn, Gulasch, and Knödel — all non-vegan.
-English is widely spoken at ski resorts, but menus are designed for hearty alpine cooking, not plant-based adaptation.
-Visitors skiing Tyrol or Salzburgerland should provision from valley supermarkets or find a dedicated café in the resort town rather than relying on mountain hut menus.
+Alpine Berghutten and ski resort restaurants run on menus built around Schnitzel, Kaiserschmarrn, Gulasch, and Knodel: all non-vegan.
+English is widely spoken at ski resorts, but the menus are built around meat, eggs, and dairy, not flexibility.
+Visitors skiing Tyrol or Salzburgerland should provision from valley supermarkets or find a dedicated cafe in the resort town rather than relying on mountain hut menus.

 Rural Austria